 As can be seen in the TFMSC data shown in Figure 1-7, there are many B-II aircraft and smaller that conduct instrument operations into, and out of, HIB.
 It can be expected that the actual number is much higher since a majority of small aircraft will operate under visual flight rules and therefore not be captured within TFMSC data.
-With that consideration, the Beechcraft King Air (specifically the King Air 90) has been carried forward from the previous master plan as the critical aircraft for Runway 4-22.
+With that consideration, the Beechcraft King Air (specifically the King Air 350 or B350) has been carried forward from the previous master plan as the critical aircraft for Runway 4-22, making it a B-II runway.
 That aircraft is representative of the most demanding aircraft that may require use of the crosswind runway at HIB.
+Wind rose analyses are completed for each runway on an airport to determine the need for secondary and crosswind runways.
+Chapter 2, Inventory and Facility Requirements provides the wind rose analyses for Runway 13-31 and Runway 4-22.
 Figure 1-8 provides details of the determined existing critical aircraft at HIB.